 Some phishing attacks are complicated to detect.
 Even the most cautious users can easily fall prey to the attackers.

-Ransomware can quickly overwhelm an organization’s system and negatively impact the entire operations.
+Ransomware can quickly overwhelm an organization’s system and negatively affects the entire operations.
 The attackers can take a company’s sensitive data, personal files, corporate data, healthcare records, government information and healthcare records hostage.

-Without a clearly defined & tested disaster recovery plan, an attack can significantly impact business operations and affect productivity levels.
+Without a clearly defined & tested disaster recovery plan, an attack can significantly change business operations and affect productivity levels.

 Preparation for a Ransomware attacks should be handled with a wide-ranging evaluation of a company’s preventive measures to know if they can counter the latest threats.